 Tonight, or on any moonless evening during a Northern Hemisphere summer or Southern Hemisphere winter, you can look in the evening hours toward the center of our Milky Way galaxy.
-It’s located in the direction of Sagittarius the Archer, with happens to contain a famous asterism – or noticeable pattern of stars – called the Teapot.
+It’s located in the direction of the constellation Sagittarius the Archer, which happens to contain a famous asterism – or noticeable pattern of stars – called the Teapot.

 If you’re blessed with a dark sky, finding all this will be easy.
 In a dark sky, you’ll see a broad boulevard of stars – the edgewise view into our own Milky Way galaxy – which broadens and brightens in the direction of the galaxy’s center.

 Don’t know the planets and don’t have a dark sky?
 The chart below via AstroBob expands the view to include the constellation Scorpius, which is relatively bright and easy to spot for its curved Scorpion’s Tail.
 Sagittarius the Archer – and its Teapot asterism – is next door to Scorpius on the sky’s dome.

 We can’t really see the galactic center.
 It’s heavily veiled by intervening stars, star clusters and nebulae (vast clouds of gas and dust).
 The center of our Milky Way looms some 26,000 light-years away.
 But we can gaze toward this direction in space, and – if your sky is dark enough – it’s a sight to behold!